 In conjuction with the expansion in adjacent activities within the textile industry, Vlerick Group significantly widened its industrial scope via a number of participations in privately-held metal-processing enterprises.

 Additionally, in 2006, Vlerick Group took the initiative in bringing together like-minded industrialist family groups and joining forces in order to invest in selected traditional industries via its investment vehicle Pentahold.

-Alson in 2006, Vlerick Group showed its ambition of being a truly international group as well as one of its defining characteristics of exploring and establishing complementary partnerships in order to grow successfully, via the merger of UCO Sportswear, a subsidiary of UCO NV, with India's RAYMOND Denim, part of the RAYMOND textile conglomerate, to form UCO RAYMOND Denim Ltd.
+Equally in 2006, Vlerick Group showed its ambition of being a truly international group as well as one of its defining characteristics of exploring and establishing complementary partnerships in order to grow successfully, via the merger of UCO Sportswear, a subsidiary of UCO NV, with India's RAYMOND Denim, part of the RAYMOND textile conglomerate, to form UCO RAYMOND Denim Ltd.

-Building on the foundations of its industrial activities in India, Vlerick Group consolidated its special relationship with it in 2010 via the establishment of Mumbai-based private equity form Indus Khamdhenu Fund ('IKF').
+Building on the foundations of its industrial activities in India, Vlerick Group consolidated its special relationship with it in 2010 via the establishment of Mumbai-based private equity firm Indus Khamdhenu Fund ("IKF").
 Again, several like-minded entrepreneurial families from diverse industrial backgrounds were approached to participate in the firm's first fund.
 IKF has a mandate to invest in selected industries across the region through the acquisition of substantial stakes in private companies that require funding for expansion.